 Grow Literacy Skills

-Additionally, our dashboards give educators a full picture of how much and how often students are reading.
-It makes it possible to monitor reading habits and trends, whether for specific students or larger grades and groups, to grow reluctant readers' reading skill and fluency through focused reading support and incentives.
+Additionally, our dashboards give educators a full picture of how much and how often students read.
+It makes it possible to monitor reading habits and trends, whether for specific students or larger grades and groups, to grow reluctant readers' reading skills and fluency through focused reading support and incentives.
 With Beanstack, you can even add options to check reading integrity to ensure students are truly doing the reading they are logging, all without additional teacher oversight.
 Our reading integrity features help verify reading comprehension and validity, which supports improved test scores.

 Spread the Love of Reading

 Through Beanstack, your teachers, principals, and librarians can also log their reading.
 You could even create custom challenges to showcase a curated list of reading recommendations or “top picks” from their principal, giving students a starting point to choose a new book to read.
 Readers can see book reviews from others in their grade or age range, which increases the desire to read a new book.
-Additionally, it’s possible for students to see where their friends rank in leaderboards, which can provide extra motivation to read more.
+Additionally, it’s possible for students to see where their friends rank on leaderboards, which can provide extra motivation to read more.

 Cultivate Community Connections

 Through Beanstack’s tandem feature, you can even connect school accounts to library accounts to connect your community to even more literacy programs.
-The ease of access means students can participate in reading challenges whether they are at home or at school, and the impact creates a community dialogue about reading.
+The ease of access means students can participate in reading challenges, whether they are at home or at school, and the impact creates a community dialogue about reading.
 All of these community connections make the reading challenges and programs more successful.
 And they happen automatically through the app, reducing the workload on your staff.

 Grow Your School District’s Community Reading Culture Today!

-If you are ready to grow your school district’s community reading culture, then schedule a free demo and see how easy it is to set up a community reading initiative that works in your district.
+If you are ready to grow your school district’s community reading culture, schedule a free demo and see how easy it is to set up a community reading initiative that works in your district.
 Reach out today to learn more about implementing Beanstack into your district-wide reading programs.